Computer reservation system

 Computer reservation systems, or central reservation systems (CRS), are computerized systems used to store and retrieve information and conduct transactions related to air travel, hotels, car rental, or other activities.
 Originally designed and operated by airlines, CRSs were later extended for use by travel agencies, and global distribution systems (GDSs) to book and sell tickets for multiple airlines.
 Most airlines have outsourced their CRSs to GDS companies, which also enable consumer access through Internet gateways.

 Modern GDSs typically also allow users to book hotel rooms, rental cars, airline tickets as well as other activities and tours.
 They also provide access to railway reservations and bus reservations in some markets, although these are not always integrated with the main system.
 These are also used to relay computerized information for users in the hotel industry, making reservation and ensuring that the hotel is not overbooked.

 Airline reservations systems may be integrated into a larger passenger service system, which also includes an airline inventory system and a departure control system.
 The current centralised reservation systems are vulnerable to network-wide system disruptions.

 History

-Origins

-In 1946, American Airlines installed the first automated booking system, the experimental electromechanical Reservisor.
-A newer machine with temporary storage based on a magnetic drum, the Magnetronic Reservisor, soon followed.
-This system proved successful, and was soon being used by several airlines, as well as Sheraton Hotels and Goodyear for inventory control.
-It was seriously hampered by the need for local human operators to do the actual lookups; ticketing agents would have to call a booking office, whose operators would direct a small team operating the Reservisor and then read the results over the telephone.
-There was no way for agents to directly query the system.
+MARS-1

 The MARS-1 train ticket reservation system was designed and planned in the 1950s by the Japanese National Railways' R&D Institute, now the Railway Technical Research Institute, with the system eventually being produced by Hitachi in 1958.
 It was the world's first seat reservation system for trains.
 The MARS-1 was capable of reserving seat positions, and was controlled by a transistor computer with a central processing unit and a 400,000-bit magnetic drum memory unit to hold seating files.
 It used many registers, to indicate whether seats in a train were vacant or reserved to accelerate searches of and updates to seat patterns, for communications with terminals, printing reservation notices, and CRT displays.